 Slow cooker mashed potatoes are rich, creamy, and super tasty.
-It is a no-fuss side dish and the perfect comfort food to prepare for special occasions.
+It is an easy side dish that requires no boiling, and it is always a crowd favorite.
+This is the perfect comfort food to prepare for special occasions or for Thanksgiving dinner!

-Slow Cooker Mashed Potatoes are one of my favorite side dishes.
-While growing up, I would always ask my Mom to include this in our weekend dinner.
-Eventually, I learned to prepare the dish on my own.
+Slow Cooker Mashed Potatoes are one of my favorite side dishes, especially during the holiday season.
+While growing up, I would always ask my mom to include this in our weekend dinner.
+Eventually, I learned to prepare this hearty meal on my own.

 What I like about using a slow cooker for food preparation is that you can actually multi-task.
 All you have to do is to peel the spuds, chop them into equal sizes, and rinse with water.
 After placing them in the crockpot along with other ingredients, your work is halfway done.